Daniel Z. Romualdez Airport: Expansion and future development

-Part of the development project is the construction of the new terminal building.
-On September 15, 2020, House Majority Leader at the time Martin Romualdez unveiled the approved design of the terminal.
-The upgrades are ongoing to make the airport capable of handling international flights.
+Part of the development project is the construction of the new terminal building and the extension of the runway from 2100 to 2500 m.
+These developments are necessary to make the airport an international airport by 2026.

 Structure

 Passenger terminal

 Daniel Z. Romualdez Airport has a single-level terminal building.
 The departure area has one boarding gate, scanners, and a souvenir counter.
 The arrival area consists of a single baggage carousel, and a porters' assistance desk.

 In 2017, construction began on the expansion of the passenger terminal building which added 1,100 sqm of floor area and additional 275 seats in the pre-departure area.
 The additional seats increased the pre-departure area capacity to 635 seats, enough to accommodate passengers for at least three simultaneous flights, compared to 360 prior to the construction.
 The check-in area was also expanded.